arslan-yam/ros_robot_tracking/README.md

 # ros_robot_tracking

-Implementation of an algorithm for detecting the robot's position using an external camera using colored markers
+Implementation of an algorithm for detecting the robot's position using an external camera using colored markers.
+We use Python, numpy, matplotlib, OpenCV, ROS